Gaheris: French cyclical prose and their foreign adaptations

-In the Post-Vulgate tradition, including Malory's version, Gaheris participates in the revenge killing of King Pellinore, who slew King Lot.
-He later murders his mother, Queen Morgause, after discovering her in flagrante delicto with Lamorak, Pellinore's son and one of Arthur's greatest knights.
-Lamorak escapes, but is later ambushed and killed by Gaheris and three of his brothers (excluding Gareth), an act condemned as cowardly and dishonourable.
-When Arthur learns that Gaheris killed Morgause, he banishes him from court.
-Gaheris narrowly avoids execution by Mordred and Agravain through Gawain's intervention.
+In the Post-Vulgate tradition, including Malory's version (with the following account therefore using Malory's names), Gaheris (French Gaheriet) participates in the revenge killing of King Pellinore, who slew King Lot.
+He later murders his mother, Queen Morgause, after discovering her in flagrante delicto with Lamorak (French Lamorat), Pellinore's son and one of Arthur's greatest knights (in the PVC version, Gaheriet quickly falls in the state of shock, having realised the horror of what he has done).
+Lamorak escapes, but is later ambushed and killed in an unfair fight by Gaheris and three of his brothers (excluding Gareth).
+When Arthur learns that Gaheris killed Morgause, he banishes him from court, and would have erased his name from the Round Table if it was not magically written there.
+His act is roundly condemned as treacherous and dishonourable, especially earning him a great hatred by Agravain and Gawain, who in the PVC swear to each other they would kill him.
+The soon captured Gaheris narrowly avoids execution by Gawain, Mordred, and Agravain through Gareth's intervention (Lamorat's in the PVC) and then joins Gawain, Agravain, and Mordred in the ambush and murder of Lamorak.
 After his exile, he joins Perceval on the Grail Quest, having previously been rescued from captivity by Palamedes.